Published: May 11, 2009 By TIMOTHY WILLIAMS

 BAGHDAD — The United States military said Monday that five American soldiers had been shot to death by a fellow soldier who opened fire on them at one of the biggest American bases in Baghdad, and that the suspected shooter was in custody.

-The killings appeared to be the worst case of lethal non-combat casualties for the American forces in
+The killings appeared to be the worst case of lethal non-combat casualties for the American forces in Iraq since the invasion more than six years ago.

 The shooting took place at around 2 p.m. local time at Camp Liberty, a sprawling base next to Baghdad airport, the military said in a statement.
 The names of the dead soldiers were being withheld pending family notification, the statement said.